 I love to say salsa and coincidentally I also love to eat salsa.
 Salsa with chips, salsa over my eggs, salsa on my tacos, salsa with skirt steak and salsa in a cup with a straw.
 Ok, in a cup with a straw is a little much but, you know you’ve thought of it too or I’m just weird.
 There are countless variations of salsa in the world.
 Seriously, google “salsa” and you will get everything from fruit salsa, traditional salsa and my personal favorite salsa verde.

 This is why I love this salsa verde recipe in particular.
 It has all kinds of flavor and just a touch of heat.
-Of course if you’re a lava eater you can pump up the hot peppers and make it as hot as you want.
+Of course, if you’re a lava eater you can pump up the hot peppers and make it as hot as you want.
 If you’re brave, you can also forgo seeding the peppers.
-I chose to seed, like I said, I am a woosy.
+I chose to seed like I said, I am a wimp.

 The salsa verde base is comprised of green tomatillos, which some people think are related to the tomato, but are actually related to the cape gooseberry.
 The tomatillo is a fruit that is wrapped in a husk and can be very sticky when removing the husks.
 Tomatillos can be found in several colors when ripe, including yellow, red, green, or even purple.
 A good tomatillo should be firm, bright green and have a tart flavor which is key to the perfect salsa verde.
 Red and purple tomatillos have a slight sweetness making them more suited to make jams and preserves.

 For the next taco Tuesday, barbecue or party ditch the pop-top jar of ho-hum red salsa and try serving a big bowl of roasted tomatillo salsa verde.
 It’s easy to make and even better if made the day before because it allows time for the flavors to marry together.